-Propagating a bay laurel (Laurus nobilis, USDA zones 8-10) from cuttings can be challenging, but if you make the cuttings with care and follow the steps outlined, propagating from cuttings is likely the best way, and you can eventually have a hedge of laurel shrubs bordering your landscape.
+Propagating a bay laurel (Laurus nobilis, USDA zones 8-10) from cuttings can be challenging, but if you make the cuttings with care and follow the experts' recommended procedure, propagating from cuttings is likely the best way, and you can eventually have a hedge of laurel shrubs bordering your landscape.
 Laurels are notoriously difficult to grow from seeds.
-Take your time and plant exactly according to instructions.
-Watch your watering and you'll soon have laurel saplings ready to transplant.

-Cut five to six inches off the end of a live branch with a very sharp knife to make a cutting.
+Cut 5 to 6 inches off the end of a live branch with a very sharp knife to remove a cutting.
 The cuttings should be trimmed of all leaves except the top three or four.
-The bottom of the cut should include part of the main stem (the heel).
 Cut the bottom at an angle.
 If you're taking numerous cuttings, wrap the stems in damp paper towels and place them in a plastic bag until you've taken all the cuttings.

-Pour potting soil or specialized rooting medium into a gallon pot.
+Pour potting mix or specialized rooting medium into a small pint-sized pot.

-Dip the cutting in water and swirl in powdered rooting hormone.
-If you're using a liquid rooting hormone, dip the cutting in rooting hormone solution.
+Dip the bottom of the cutting in water and swirl in powdered rooting hormone.
+If you're using a liquid rooting hormone, dip the cutting in the liquid solution.
 Gently shake off excess fluid.

 Water gently around the cutting, just enough to moisten the soil without soaking.
 Too much water will cause the cutting to rot.

-Place the pot in a sheltered place with full sun for at least part of the day.
-After the cuttings product roots in about six weeks or so, if all danger of frost is past, repot the rooted cuttings into gallon-sized containers.
+Place the pot in a sheltered, brightly lit location, out of direct sunlight.
+After the cuttings produce roots in about six weeks or so, if all danger of frost is past, repot the rooted cuttings into gallon-sized containers.
 Move the pots to a site that receives some sunlight (morning sun is best).
 Keep moist, but not soggy.
-It will take a year for the sapling to grown strong enough to transplant into the place where it will grow.
+It will take a year for the rooted cutting to grow strong enough to transplant into the place where it will grow.